teambit/docs/docs/quick-start.md

 ### Publish component changes

-Changes made to imported components can be updated in the collection and consumed across projects.
+Changes made to imported components can be updated in the scope and consumed across projects.
-When you’re done making changes, you can update them as a new version of the component in the collection (given you have permission to update the collection).
+When you’re done making changes, you can update them as a new version of the component in the scope (given you have permission to update the scope).
 Alternatively, the changed component can be exported as a new component.
-When a component is updated with a new version in the collection, every repository that houses that component can get the changes.
+When a component is updated with a new version in the scope, every repository that houses that component can get the changes.

 <div class="learn-more">